telefonicaid/perseo-fe/docs/API/plain_rules.md

 -   **ruleName**: name of the rule
 -   **reportInterval**: time to see an entity as silent (in other words, how much time has to pass since last entity update to consider that entity is in "no signal" situation so the rule is triggered)
+-   **reportIntervalAttr**: entity attribute where find value for reportInterval.
 -   **maxTimeDetection**: max time in seconds to not see an entity as silent (in other words, how much time has to pass since last entity update to not consider that entity is in "no signal" situation due to entity is death (no modified during a long time)
+-   **maxTimeDetectionAttr**: entity attribute where find value for maxTimeDetection.
 -   **id**: entity id
 -   **type**: entity type
 -   **internalCurrentTime**: current time